crystalryst1832/SC1015-Resale-Price-Analysis/README.md

 <p align= 'center'>
    <img src="StoreyvsPrice.jpg" width='400'>

-   There are constant outliers for the lower storey ranges, and they fetch high resale prices.
+   There are constant outliers for the lower storey ranges, and these outlieres still fetch high resale prices.
 </p>

 ### 6️⃣ The nearer the distance to the nearest MRT, the higher the resale price, due to greater accessibility. -- Not Always